-Do you know how much your State Pension forecast in the UK for 2024 is?
-If you’re working and paying National Insurance (NI), it’s worth finding out, and it’s a straightforward process that only takes a few minutes.
+Do you know how much your State Pension forecast in the UK for 2025/26 is?
+If you’re working and paying National Insurance (NI), it’s worth finding out, and it’s a straightforward process that takes only a few minutes.

 Your State Pension forecast tells you: